Donuts have to be in the top 10 when it comes to desserts. Doesn’t matter what the flavor is, they are always delicious.

 Whatever combo you choose will be delicious with these donuts.
 Check out the recipe below and let me know what flavor you choose!

 - Preheat the oven to 350°.
-Grease a donut pan and set aside.
+Grease a donut pan and set it aside.

 - In a medium-sized bowl, mix together flour, baking powder, baking soda, cinnamon, and granulated sugar.
 Mix until combined, then set aside.